 Alan Korwin then told the audience about the two bills mentioned above which were previously put forward in the Arizona legislature.
 He also reminded us that the right to bear arms is an enumerated civil right and that 18 USC Sections 241 and 242 makes it a Federal crime either to conspire to deprive someone of a constitutionally protected right (241) or for a person to act under color of law to deprive someone of his or her rights or privileges protected under the Constitution (242).
 He also implored us to make the public aware that these “make-believe gun free zones” do nothing but protect the criminal.
 If a criminal has decided to commit a crime, why would they be stopped by a GFZ sign when they are already breaking the law?
 After the jihadist attacks in Chattanooga, Tennessee, Congress removed military bases from the list of federal GFZs because they recognized them as dangerous to our military.
 Civilians are also in danger in GFZs.

 The only way we will be rid of these “victim disarmament zones” is when businesses and corporations recognize that their liability is greater if they perpetuate the myth that GFZs are safe and continue to employ them.
 Buckeye Firearms Association advises Ohio businesses and employers that when they post discriminatory signs banning Concealed Handgun License holders, they may incur liability should customers be attacked while at their facilities or in their parking lots.
 They may incur duty of care and responsibility to protect customers while they are on their property.
 Some argue that it is the business’s freedom to decide whether firearms are allowed or not on their property.
 To paraphrase John B. Finch about fists and noses, a business’s freedom to make decisions ends where my right of self-defense begins.
+However, this is only one small reason why businesses need to get business liability insurance from a company like youi as this can help them out in a situation like this, in some cases.

 We need to make the public aware of the dangers of these fraudulent gun free zones.
 An educated populace can pressure their elected representatives at the state and federal level to pass legislation that will make these “killing spree zones” as extinct as those well-intentioned, but flawed laws should become.